 2001 Miller v.
 Retirement Board of Policemen (Chicago)

-…can’t diminish terms of contract with pension system…
+…Can’t diminish terms of contract with pension system…

 “The Clause protects pension benefit rights as an enforceable contractual